Best Food for Cornish Rex

 Cornish Rex Nutritional Profile

-Dietary planning for Cornish Rex starts with understanding this breed's Males: 8-10 lbs, Females: 5-7 lbs physique and playful character.
+Good Cornish Rex nutrition planning opens with the structural facts: a Males: 8-10 lbs, Females: 5-7 lbs body and a playful disposition both influence what the food has to provide.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Cornish Rex cats with very high exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 With very high activity demands, Cornish Rex needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-cat formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Cornish Rex to maintain coat health and joint function.

 Life-Stage Feeding Guide for Cornish Rex